UVicLibrary/VaultToSpotlight/mapping_document/README.md

 To see an example of a completed template, see [Vault_to_SpotlightMapping.xslx](Vault_to_SpotlightMapping.xslx).

 A mapping document is required in the [Pre-flight Checklist](../pre-flight_checklist/README.md).

+## How to Use

+ 1. Download a template by clicking [here](https://github.com/UVicLibrary/VaultToSpotlight/blob/master/mapping_document/blank_mapping_doc_template.xlsx) (or on mapping_doc_template.xslx above) and click the Download button.
+Then open the file in Microsoft Excel.
+ 2. Notice the first two columns, "Fields from Vault or user document" and "Spotlight fields".
+The template comes with two rows pre-filled: Title and Description.

 ## Examples